Is It an Array? - Javascript Type Checking Challenge

 Output: false

-Explanation: null is a primitive type and not an array.
+Explanation: Null is not an array.

 Constraints